- Admin fee

 You’ll most likely be given the BVRLA’s official ‘Fair Wear and Tear’ guide which highlights specific damage which goes beyond general use.
 Be sure to check this guide against your new motor to avoid incurring extra charges.

 An initial payment is a non-refundable fee paid at the start of every lease deal.
 The amount you pay will work against the monthly rental price for the vehicle, so the higher you pay upfront, the lower your monthly rentals will be.

 Most providers and leasing companies will give you a flexible option for the initial payment, which will be worked out as a multiple of the monthly cost.
 Options tend to include one, three, six or nine months.

-Lead time refers to the period between configuring your brand-new car and the car being shipped to the dealership.
+Lead time refers to the period of time between ordering your new car and the car being delivered to your door.

 While most deals for a lease car will be for vehicles that are in stock, there may be times where a provider will be at the mercy of the manufacturer, especially if you want a certain colour, gearbox or engine for your new car.

 Miles per gallon (MPG) is a measurement of how fuel-efficient a car is – calculating the distance a car can travel on a gallon of fuel.

 When deciding on a new car, looking for models with good fuel economy will mean that you save on running costs.
 On top of this, your insurance policy for your new car is likely to be cheaper if it burns through less petrol or diesel.

 Some manufacturers are renowned for engineering vehicles with efficient engines and hybrid/electric technologies, such as Nissan and Skoda.